 Joseph Houston is a British pianist active in the fields of contemporary and experimental music.
-Based in Berlin, Joseph performs regularly in festivals and venues across Europe both as a soloist and with other artists.
-He particularly enjoys projects which involve collaborating closely with composers and other performers, including recently with: Christian Wolff, Lore Lixenberg, Louis D’Heudieres, Rolf Hind, Nomi Epstein, Mark Barden, Stephen Crowe, Catherine Lamb, and Christian Mason.
-He is principal pianist with the Octandre Ensemble, a London-based new music group focusing on music written since 1945.
+Based in Berlin, he performs regularly in festivals and venues across Europe both as a soloist and with other artists.

 Joseph aims to curate unique and immersive programmes that combine works from various musical genres, generating a whole that is bigger than the sum of its parts, while involving himself as much as possible in the compositional process of new commissions.
-He believes music is fundamentally collaborative and is particularly interested in works that challenge the traditional composer-performer-listener triangle; new or unusual notation practices; and pieces that intensely explore the sonic possibilities of the instrument.
+He believes music is fundamentally collaborative and is particularly interested in works that challenge the traditional composer-performer-listener triangle; use performance practice as a compositional parameter; and intensely explore the sonic possibilities of the instrument.
 He works on a project-by-project basis, building programmes that explore these ideas.

-Recent performances include Cat Lamb’s ‘Prisma Interius VIII’ at the Berlin Biennale, duos with Sarah Saviet (violin) at Radialsystem as part of Sasha Waltz's ZUHÖREN, and solo performances at Donaueschinger Musiktage 2019.
-Future projects include a CD of Thomas Simaku's chamber music with Quartor Diotima, to be released on BIS; a portrait CD of composer Mark Barden, to be released on WERGO; and performances throughout 2020 of Feldman's 'Patterns in a Chromatic Field' with Lucy Railton in Berlin, Paris, Copenhagen, and London.
+Recent highlights include solo performances at Donaueschinger Musiktage 2019, broadcast on SWR; duos with Sarah Saviet (violin) at Radialsystem as part of Sasha Waltz's ZUHÖREN #4; a CD of chamber music by Thomas Simaku with Quatuor Diotima on BIS; and a performance of James Tenney's Bridge for 2 retuned pianos (with Antonis Anissegos, Tomoko Ono, and Thomas Nicholson) at km28 in Berlin.
+Future projects include a portrait CD of composer Mark Barden, to be released on WERGO; and performances of Feldman's 'Patterns in a Chromatic Field' with Lucy Railton in Berlin, Paris, Copenhagen, and London.

 "Formidable focus and unshowy mastery" - The Arts Desk